 Maximum residual disinfectant level The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MRDLGs do not goal or MRDLG:

+reflect the benefits of the use of disinfectants to control microbial contaminants.

-na: not applicable.
+not applicable.